jazzband/django-payments/doc/install.rst

               yield PurchasedItem(name='The Hound of the Baservilles', sku='BSKV', quantity=9, price=Decimal(10), currency='USD')

-   The :meth:`get_ordered_items` method should return an iterable yielding instances of :class:`payments.PurchasedItem`.
+   The :meth:`get_purchased_items` method should return an iterable yielding instances of :class:`payments.PurchasedItem`.

 #.
 Write a view that will handle the payment.
 You can obtain a form instance by passing POST data to ``payment.get_form()``::